ramnezer/copyfail-hotfix/README.md

 available as a loadable module, modprobe-based blocking may not be sufficient.
 Follow your distribution or vendor guidance in that case.

+For untrusted workload environments such as containers, sandboxes, and CI runners, also consider blocking AF_ALG socket creation with seccomp according to your platform and distribution guidance.

 ## Tested behavior

 On a tested Ubuntu/Mint-style system, before applying the mitigation, the safe